oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `placements` - (Optional) (Updatable) An array of local peers of deployment
 	* `availability_domain` - (Optional) (Updatable) The availability domain of a placement.
 	* `fault_domain` - (Optional) (Updatable) The fault domain of a placement.
+* `security_attributes` - (Optional) (Updatable) Security attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `source_deployment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the deployment being referenced.
 * `subnet_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet of the deployment's private endpoint.
 The subnet must be a private subnet.
 For backward compatibility, public subnets are allowed until May 31 2025, after which the private subnet will be enforced.
 * `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subscription with which resource needs to be associated with.